Highlights of Northern Portugal

 Day 1: Arrival in Porto and departure to Douro Valley

-Take the train from Porto to the village of Pinhão (not included), then meet your taxi driver for a private transfer to the small town of Alijó in the Douro wine region.
-When you check into your boutique hotel, you will receive your Welcome Kit, which contains all the information you need to enjoy this self-guided walking holiday fully.
-Settle into your hotel and relax in preparation for your journey of discovery into the myriad of great experiences that Northern Portugal has to offer.
+Take the train from Porto to Pinhão (not included), then meet your driver for a private transfer to Alijó in the Douro.
+On arrival, check into your boutique hotel and receive your Welcome Kit with all the essentials.
+Afterwards, settle in and relax for the journey ahead.

 Accommodation: 4-star hotel